Friends, family seek answers after father killed in Forest Hill shooting | CBC News

 The Toronto Police Service confirmed Kaja was the city's 10th homicide victim so far this year, and that their investigation is still active.

-"We would urge the public to contact police with any information, no matter how small," police spokesperson Caroline de Kloet said via email.
+"We would urge the public to contact police with any information, no matter how small," said de Kloet.

 Friends and family are imploring anyone with knowledge of the situation to come forward to the police.